jaylikesbunda/Flipper-IRDB-Search/README.md

 This project provides a web-based search tool for the Flipper Zero IR Remote Database.
 It allows users to easily search, filter, and download IR remote files for use with the Flipper Zero device.

+## Live Demo

+You can access the live version of this tool at: [https://jaylikesbunda.github.io/Flipper-IRDB-Search/](https://jaylikesbunda.github.io/Flipper-IRDB-Search/)

 ## Features

 - Search IR remote files by brand, model, or device type